-Rachel Bobbitt serves as the coordinator of student programs for Texas Tech’s College of Agricultural Sciences and Natural Resources.
-Since 2007, she has coordinated college-wide recruitment programs and has advised the Agri-Techsans, the official student recruiters for the college.
+Rachel Bobbitt formerly served as the coordinator of student programs for Texas Tech’s College of Agricultural Sciences and Natural Resources.
+She coordinated college-wide recruitment programs and advised the Agri-Techsans, the official student recruiters for the college.
 Bobbitt received her bachelor’s degree in agricultural communications from Oklahoma State University and master’s degree in agricultural education from Texas Tech.
 She is currently completing her doctorate in agricultural education at Texas Tech.

 OP-ED ON FILE